-There are many common denominators at the hardware and software levels between all of the phones that have NFC technology.
-First, all mobile phones contain a main (application) processor.
-If the phone is manufactured by one of the companies listed above, then the application processor is an ARM® microprocessor.
-There may be one or two exceptions, but if you were to sample 150 current phones across all of these manufacturers then you would find that 99% of the phones contain ARM® technology.
-Operating systems that run on the ARM Powered® processors contained within phones from these manufacturers are similar in that they support preemptive multitasking.
-The majority share of these devices run the Linux operating system or a UNIX-based operating system.
+There are many common denominators at the hardware and software levels among all the phones that have NFC technology.
+First, all mobile phones contain a main (application) processor, and if the phone is manufactured by one of the companies listed above, the application processor is an ARM microprocessor.
+There may be one or two exceptions, but if 150 current phones were sampled across all of these manufacturers, one would find that 99% of the phones contain ARM technology.
+Operating systems that run on the ARM Powered processors contained within phones from these manufacturers are similar in that they support preemptive multitasking.
+Most of these devices run the Linux operating system or a UNIX-based operating system.

-The RF controller and the embedded secure element (eSE) are both soldered directly to the PCB; typically within the same IC package.
+The RF controller and the embedded secure element (eSE) are soldered directly to the PCB, typically within the same IC package.
 The RF controller may exist on the circuit board without the eSE.
 The eSE is an optional hardware component on a mobile phone that contains NFC technology.
 The RF controller and eSE are soldered to the PCB by the phone manufacturer.
 Alternatively, the secure element used for NFC may be external.
 An external secure element is one that is located on the mobile phone's UICC or microSD card.
-When a mobile phone is purchased from a local cell phone store, a UICC card is usually inserted in the phone by the person at the store who you purchased the phone from.
-If purchased from one of the main operators in the United States, the UICC card contains a secure element.
-It is important to note that the existence of an embedded secure element and a UICC-based or microSD-based secure element on the same mobile phone are not mutually exclusive.
+When a mobile phone is purchased from a local cell phone store, a UICC card is usually inserted into the phone by the person at the store.
+If purchased from one of the leading operators in the United States, the UICC card contains a secure element.
+It is important to note that the existence of an embedded secure element and a UICC-based or microSD-based secure element on the same mobile phone is not mutually exclusive.
 The secure elements may serve different purposes.

-As mentioned above, ARM Powered® smartphones with NFC technology may contain a single type of secure element.
+As mentioned above, ARM Powered smartphones with NFC technology may contain a single type of secure element.
 Such a phone may only contain a CLF or RF controller.
-Mobile phones with a CLF and no secure element may provide emulation of the software running on the secure element via the operating system and application software running on the application processor.
+Mobile phones with a CLF and no secure element may emulate the software running on the secure element via the operating system and application software running on the application processor.
 This is called host card emulation (HCE).

 There are numerous configurations of NFC technology on mobile phones.
-Each of the components described exposes one or more hardware interfaces for communication and interconnection with neighboring components on the printed circuit board.
+Each of the described components exposes one or more hardware interfaces for communication and interconnection with neighboring components on the printed circuit board.
 Hardware bus protocols and software communication protocols run on top of the wires that connect the individual components on the printed circuit board.
-These include familiar bus protocols such as I²C, S2C (NFC-WI), SWP, and SPI. (more on this later).
-It is important to note that a typical ARM Powered® smartphone with NFC technology has a CLF that is connected to the application processor via both I²C and UART.
-This is good because I²C device drivers are not complicated and reading/writing to a tty on an ARM Powered® smartphone is straightforward.
+These include standard bus protocols such as I²C, S2C (NFC-WI), SWP, and SPI (more on this later).
+It is important to note that a typical ARM-powered smartphone with NFC technology has a CLF that is connected to the application processor via both I²C and UART.
+This is good because I²C device drivers are not complicated, and reading/writing to a tty on an ARM-powered smartphone is straightforward.
 Lastly, the CLF typically contains an optimized 80C51 processor.
-The CLF may be packaged with a secure element and the secure element may contain an optimized 8051 core or newer RISC based core.
-The secure element will also contain dedicated crypto co-processors for performing asymmetric or symmetric cryptographic operations (i.e. FameX).
-Custom firmware runs on the CLF and it can usually be updated via the host operating system over UART.
-80C51 firmware for the CLF is usually C code. (more on this later).
-A trusted OS (e.g. JCOP) and trusted applications (applets) run on the secure element.
-Lastly, if the CLF and secure element are contained within a single IC that is soldered on to the PCB, then they are usually connected via S2C (NFC-WI) internally.
-As a side note, ARM® designs and manufactures ARM® Keil® development boards.
-Arm® Keil® and Ashling are two of the most prevalent companies who sell compilers and development toolkits for embedded microprocessors such as the 80C51.
-Ashling sells a nice series of in-circuit emulators (ICE) for debugging SmartMX and SmartMX2 microcontrollers.
+The CLF may be packaged with a secure element, and the secure element may contain an optimized 8051 core or newer RISC-based core.
+The secure element will also contain dedicated crypto co-processors for performing asymmetric or symmetric cryptographic operations (i.e., FameX).
+Custom firmware runs on the CLF, and it can usually be updated via the host operating system over UART.
+80C51 firmware for the CLF is usually C code (more on this later).
+A trusted OS (e.g., JCOP) and trusted applications (applets) run on the secure element.
+Lastly, if the CLF and secure element are contained within a single IC soldered onto the PCB, they are usually connected via S2C (NFC-WI) internally.
+As a side note, ARM designs and manufactures ARM Keil development boards.
+Arm Keil and Ashling are two of the most prevalent companies that sell compilers and development toolkits for embedded microprocessors such as the 80C51.
+Ashling sells an excellent series of in-circuit emulators (ICE) for debugging SmartMX and SmartMX2 microcontrollers.